 Well, at their core, both of these pieces of hardware are quite similar.
 Both are vital for every computer, and both are processing units – a processor.

-However, the architecture found inside of this hardware is markedly distinct.
+However, the architecture found inside of this hardware is notably distinct.
 This is because they are designed for a disparate objective.

 As we mentioned previously, the CPU handles an assortment of varied tasks.
-It splits its small number but very powerful cores to handle several tasks as quickly as possible.
-The processing lasts only a few microseconds and then immediately jumps to other processes.
+It splits its small number but extremely powerful cores to handle several tasks as quickly as possible.
+The processing lasts only a few microseconds and then instantly jumps to other processes.

-Today’s realistic visuals in video games are extremely demanding, and GPUs require huge amounts of power.
-A great example of such power is Nvidia’s RTX 3090 with 24GB of VRAM.
+Today’s lifelike visuals in video games are exceptionally challenging, and GPUs require enormous amounts of power.
+A prime example of such power is Nvidia’s RTX 3090 with 24GB of VRAM.

 Naturally, modern GPUs are more advanced than before, enabling them to handle various tasks like decoding, encoding, and plenty more.